 You can also upsell by creating bonus lectures within your courses.
 So, you might want to create a bonus lecture at the end, add the course details and then include a call to action which will take them directly to the checkout page.

-Another important way to upsell is using email marketing!
+Another important way to upsell is by using email marketing.
 You can easily set up course completion emails to go out via Zapier and you can include your upsell offer in the completion email itself.

 5. Create a learning path for your students

 You want your students to follow a certain learning path in the membership area, and you would want to do this so as not to overwhelm your students and allow them to complete your courses in small steps.
 This eventually leads to improved completion rates and better student engagement.

 So, how do you create a restricted learning path in Teachable?

 The first option that you have is to drip out your course content.
 You can set the sections in your courses to drip out after a certain number of days of enrollment.
 This option works pretty well if you want to create a flexible learning path and the courses will drip out irrespective of whether the students has completed the course or not.